Embodied Knowledge Workshop 2026

 What you need

-If you have any specific needs, please communicate them to the instructor in your letter.
+If you have any specific needs, please communicate them to the instructor.

 Who can join?